jackie-kinsler/energy_analysis/README.md

 This project creates a simple demand forecast model using Portland General Electric's demand data (from the Energy Information Administration's website).

+The forecasting model is created using multivariate polynomial regression and residual analysis.

 Analysis is done in a Jupyter Notebook using Python, pandas, NumPy, scikit-learn, and matplotlib.